 Back to the scheduled programme.
 Dean’s Starmie is fairly straightforward, with STAB Scald and Psychic.
 The best way to combat it is by using Electric, Grass, Bug, Ghost or Dark-types.
 Grass/Poison-types should beware of its Psychic.

-Afterwards, he may say out Kingler.
+Afterwards, he may send out Kingler.
 This evolved Krabby can use Crabhammer for STAB, or Stomp to chip away at foes that resist Water.
 A Grass-type is ideal to weaken the damage from Crabhammer.
 But a good Electric-type can probably one-shot it.

 Finally, Tentacruel is an evolved Tentacool.
 This sinister jellyfish is still weak to Electric, Ground and Psychic.
 It can use STAB Surf and Poison Jab.
-Ground-types should be avoided unless you really believe in them.
+Ground-types should be avoided unless you really trust in them.

 Carry on west from the small island where the Bird Keeper was.
 A short distance away and a little bit south is an even smaller island.
 On it is a Picnicker.